 Virginia is well known for its harsh traffic citations.
 In fact, some citations are considered criminal charges and come with serious penalties.
 Virginia reckless driving laws are a good example.
 In other states, a reckless driving citation might include situations where the driver is swerving, weaving in and out of traffic lanes, or being extremely aggressive while driving.
 In Virginia, you can get a reckless driving charge for the simple act of speeding, and police write an average of 1,000 or more traffic tickets every day in Fairfax County, Virginia.

 These harsh traffic laws can be confusing for out of state drivers.
 With tourism booming in Virginia, situations where tourists or other visitors are issued a citation are becoming increasingly common.
 These visitors can benefit from having a local attorney deal with their reckless driving charge.
-Traffic attorneys in Fairfax, VA are not only licensed to practice law in Virginia, but can also help you deal with the unfamiliar traffic laws in our state.What is Reckless Driving?
+An experienced traffic attorney can help you get the charge dismissed or reduced to a traffic infraction, which is a non-criminal offense in Virginia.

 In Virginia, like most states, reckless driving includes any type of driving that puts another person in harm's way.
 Reckless driving increases the likelihood that an accident that could cause an injury or death will occur.
 It may also endanger the surrounding property as well.